vefthym/MinoanER/README.md

 for each pair of entities that have been found to match. <br/>
 WARNING: the outputPath directory is deleted on each run.

+You can find examples of datasets used in MinoanER in our project's website: http://csd.uoc.gr/~vefthym/minoanER/datasets.html.

 # Setup and Tuning